Skip to content

 In the Manchester Arena 2017 bombing, the SHRAPNEL project post-mortem data (presented at the UK Coroner's inquest in 2020-2021) documented blast lung injury in multiple victims who had been within 5 metres of the suicide vest detonation at the Arena's City Room.
 The blast-lung findings correlated with the independently computed overpressure profile from the device, cross-referenced against the STANAG 2920 blast pressure-injury relationship.

-Secondary blast injury is caused by fragments accelerated by the detonation: fragments from the device casing (pipe, container, metal sphere, nail, bolt), pre-formed projectiles embedded in the device, and environmental debris accelerated by the blast wave (glass, concrete, timber, rock).
+Secondary blast injury is caused by fragments accelerated by the detonation: components of the device casing (pipe, container, metal sphere, nail, bolt), pre-formed projectiles embedded in the device, and environmental debris accelerated by the blast wave (glass, concrete, timber, rock).
 Secondary injury is the most common cause of blast-related death in civilian mass-casualty events outside of military confined-space environments.

 Device fragment wounds are penetrating injuries caused by components of the explosive device.
 In improvised explosive devices (IEDs) using metal pipe casings, the fragments are ragged, irregular, and may carry explosive residue from the detonation.
 In devices incorporating pre-formed projectiles (ball bearings, nails, hex bolts in the Manchester 2017 TATP vest; nails in the 7/11 Mumbai 2006 RDX devices), the fragments are more regular in shape but identifiable by form.
 At autopsy, fragment wounds show: multiple small penetrating wounds in the body surface facing the detonation point; irregular wound margins (not the clean abrasion-collar morphology of a direct gunshot wound); no soot or stippling (fragment acceleration does not produce combustion products at the wound site); and fragments recoverable from wound tracks on pre-dissection radiography.